hhwadong/LANT/README.md

-# LANT-v3 - Learning Assistant & Note-taking Tool
+# LANT - Learning Assistant & Note-taking Tool

 A powerful, private, and offline-first learning assistant that helps you organize lectures, manage study sessions, and interact with AI models for enhanced learning.